gosang/gosang.github.io/content/posts/react/callback-promise-async-await-in-javascript.md

 ## Callback

+- **Issues**: Prone to callback hell, difficult error management.
+- **Best Practices**:
-- **Issues**: Prone to callback hell, difficult error management. -** Best Practices**: - Avoid deeply nested callbacks by splitting logic into smaller functions or using Promises. - Use named functions instead of inline callbacks for better readability.
+  - Avoid deeply nested callbacks by splitting logic into smaller functions or using Promises.
+  - Use named functions instead of inline callbacks for better readability.

 ## Promise